What is Switchgear?

 Components of Switchgear

-Some equipments are designed to operate under both normal and abnormal conditions.
-Some equipments are meant for switching and not sensing the fault.
+Some types of equipment are designed to operate under both normal and abnormal conditions.
+Some equipment is meant for switching and not sensing the fault.

-On the other hand, when a failure (e.g. short circuit) occurs on any part of power system, a heavy current flows through the equipment, threatening damage to the equipment and interruption of service to the customers.
+During normal operation, switchgear permits to switch on or off generators, transmission lines, distributors and other electrical equipment.
+On the other hand, when a failure (e.g. short circuit) occurs on any part of the power system, a heavy current flows through the equipment, threatening damage to the equipment and interruption of service to the customers.

 Evolution of Switchgear

-The tumbler switch with ordinary fuse is the simplest form of switchgear and is used to control and protect lights and other equipment in homes, offices etc.
+The tumbler switch with ordinary fuse is the simplest form of switchgear and was used to control and protect lights and other equipment in homes, offices etc.

-For circuits of higher rating, a high-rupturing capacity (H.R.C.) fuse in conjunction with a switch may serve the purpose of controlling and protecting the circuit.
-However, such a switchgear cannot be used profitably on high voltage system (33 kV) for two reasons.
+For circuits of a higher rating, a high-rupturing capacity (H.R.C.) fuse in conjunction with a switch may serve the purpose of controlling and protecting the circuit.
+However, such switchgear cannot be used profitably on a high voltage system (33 kV) for two reasons.

-- Firstly, when a fuse blows, it takes sometime to replace it and consequently there is interruption of service to the customers.
+- Firstly, when a fuse blows, it takes some time to replace it and consequently, there is an interruption of service to the customers.